matthijscox/TreeViewWidget.jl/README.md

 ```

 The elements with children are shown as collapsed nested structures.
 You can expand them by clicking on the `>` icon.
 The text of each element can be selected.
-Use CTRL+Click to select multiple elements
+Use CTRL+Click to select multiple elements.

 ![example_treeview](figures/example_treeview.png)